 The Bourne Academy believes that all students should be empowered to achieve and aspire to the highest level, be treated with respect and treat others with respect, and enjoy the Academy.
+Good behaviour in schools is central to a good education.
+A calm, safe and supportive environment will help ensure that not only do students attend, but they also learn and thrive.
 We are therefore committed to providing a caring and safe environment for all of our students so they can learn in an atmosphere of mutual respect for each other's views and approaches to life.
 This policy acknowledges the Academy's legal duties under the Equality Act 2010, in respect of safeguarding and in respect of students with special educational needs and or disabilities (SEND), and should be read in conjunction with The Bourne Academy Single equality Policy.
+It also takes account of the Department for Education document, 'Behaviour in schools - Advice for headteachers and school staff' published in September 2022.